Physical Therapist Assistant

 THE BYU-IDAHO PHYSICAL THERAPIST ASSISTANT PROGRAM IS NOW ACCEPTING APPLICATIONS

-**The information posted here is intended to help the student body understand our future plans and process for delivering the Physical Therapist Assistant (PTA) program.
+**The information posted in these web pages is intended to help the student body understand our plans and process for delivering the Physical Therapist Assistant (PTA) program.
 PLEASE be aware that as the program develops it is very likely that policy may change, especially in the early stages of this development, so please check back often or contact us to become aware of updates**.

 BYU-Idaho intends to offer an Associate of Applied Science (AAS) degree for the occupation of a Physical Therapist Assistant.
 AAS degrees are generally 60 to 70 credits and they have reduced foundations requirements.
 For this reason, the AAS degree may not transfer to other colleges or universities.
 You may contact the Academic Discover Center if you would like to learn more about what an AAS degree is.

 Graduation from a physical therapist assistant education program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, VA 22314; phone; 703-706-3245; firstname.lastname@example.org is necessary for eligibility to sit for the licensure examination, which is required in all states.

 Brigham Young University - Idaho is seeking accreditation of a new physical therapist assistant education program from CAPTE.
 The program has submitted an Application for Candidacy, which is the formal application required to start an accreditation process.
 Submission of this document does not assure that the program will be accredited.
 Though achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that a program will be granted accreditation.

 Therefore, it is VERY IMPORTANT that students understand the following...